quantify-os/quantify-core/docs/technical_notes/dataset_design/index.rst

 Dataset design
 ==============

-In this part of the documentation you will find the dataset specification, starting with a brief overview of :doc:`Xarray <xarray:index>` on which the Quantify dataset is based on, and examples of datasets that comply with that specification.
-Along with that, you will also find some information on the design choices and know limitations.
+In this part of the documentation, you will find the dataset specification, starting with a brief overview of :doc:`Xarray <xarray:index>` on which the Quantify dataset is based, and examples of datasets that comply with that specification.
+Along with that, you will also find some information on the design choices and known limitations.

 .. toctree::
    :maxdepth: 1